What is SEPA?

 - SEPA comes into full effect on 1 February 2014 for countries where euro is the domestic currency e.g. Ireland.

-In November 2014, New Ross Credit Union will roll out the SEPA Direct Debit Scheme.
+In November 2014, New Ross Credit Union rolled out the SEPA Direct Debit Scheme.
 This means that direct debits can be made from any domestic account to any receiver within the participating countries.
 For example, an Irish customer with a holiday home in Spain may now pay all utility bills relating to the Spanish property from one domestic account in Ireland.
 Or foreign workers in Ireland may have their salaries paid directly into their domestic account, eliminating the need to open many different accounts.